takeoutfm/takeout/README.md

 # TakeoutFM

 TakeoutFM is a copyleft, secure, and private media system that allows you to manage and stream your media on your own terms.
-It has a small and fast server designed to run with minimal resources and mobile, watch, tv, and console apps for media streaming on your devices.
-Support for media in the cloud using S3 is a primary design goal and local media files are supported as well.
+It has a small and fast server, with mobile, watch, tv, and console apps for media streaming on your devices.
+Support for storing media in the cloud using S3 is a primary design goal and local media files are supported as well.
 See [takeoutfm.com](https://takeoutfm.com/) for further details.

 ## Takeout

-The TakeoutFM server, known as Takeout, is a copyleft media server that indexes organized media files in S3 (or local) using MusicBrainz, Last.fm, Fanart.tv, and TMDB.
-Media is browsed using Takeout and securely streamed directly from S3 or local files.
+The TakeoutFM server, known as Takeout, indexes organized media files in S3 (or local) using MusicBrainz, Last.fm, Fanart.tv, and TMDB.
+Media is browsed using Takeout and securely streamed directly from S3 or local storage.
 Music, movies, podcasts, and radio are supported.

-Takeout is built as a single binary that includes all server functionality include media syncing, streaming, REST API, and a builtin web UI.
+Takeout is built as a single binary that includes all server functionality including media syncing, streaming, REST APIs, and a builtin web UI.

 ## Features